Our Stance on Head Covering

 Regardless of what we believe about this teaching, it should never be the source of contention, the Bible is clear about that.
 Discuss it?
 Of course, but we should never hold bitterness or anger toward those who hold a different opinion on this matter.
 If zealous folks wish to argue for or against such things, we do not have to join in with them.
 This teaching should also never become grounds for judgment or excluding ourselves from mingling with other believers, or other believers from mingling with us.
 We may not be permitted to partner in ministry with certain congregations based upon our convictions on other doctrinal matters, but we can still come together for times of mutual encouragement.

 To those who are still vehemently opposed to this teaching of head covering, I would ask them to sit down and just think about what is being commanded of both sexes.
 Men should not cover their head during prayer and prophesying in the meetings, and women should cover their heads.
 How long does the average church meeting last?
 2 hours, maybe?
 What’s so difficult about obeying this teaching for 2 hours?
-The mere fact that this issue of head covering is so controversial is valid proof that there is much more to it than just deciding to cover or not to cover one’s head.
-It’s a call to the body of Christ to deny ourselves, bear the reproach of men and symbolically give glory to God alone.
+The mere fact that this issue of head covering is so controversial and that those who do it are often met with angry looks and accusations of being in a cult, is valid proof that there is much more to it than just deciding to cover or not to cover one’s head.
+It’s a call to the body of Christ to deny ourselves, bear the reproach of Christ and symbolically give glory to God alone.

 The key is that it’s not only a matter of what is being said whenever we read the Bible but also who is saying it.
 In that case, even minor commands from a great God should be taken seriously.
 Although this is not a doctrine essential to salvation, we should still seek for revelation and clarity on the matter.
 I believe that since Jesus said that our love for Him is proved by our obedience to Him, the litmus test of just how much we love Him is our initial attitude toward the smaller and more neglected commandments.
 This topic of head covering is no exception.

-The crux of the matter is that through the practice of head covering, we as unified members of the body of Christ in our locality, are making a huge and powerful statement.
-What we’re basically saying is this:
+The crux of the matter is that through head covering, we as unified members of the body of Christ in our locality, are making a huge and powerful statement, and we pray that our lives do the same.

 (Inspired by my wife’s sweet spirit)